alummav/my-diary/README.md

 # alummav.github.io

-Mini-Project for a persona diary using Python & Git
+Mini-Project for a personal diary using Python & Git